mplatvoet/kovenant/docs/docs/index.md

 Checkout the [Android Demo App on Github](https://github.com/mplatvoet/kovenant-android-demo).

 ###Artifacts
 Kovenant has been structured in sub projects so you can cherry pick what you need.
-Especially for Android it's needed to keep class and method count low.

 |artifact            |description                                                                                        |
 |--------------------|---------------------------------------------------------------------------------------------------|